adyen-examples/adyen-dotnet-online-payments/readme.md

 ## [Pay by Link Example](paybylink-example)

 The [`pay by link example`](paybylink-example) repository includes a Pay by Link flow.
-Within this demo app, you can create links by specifing the amount.
-The shopper can choose to accept the links and complete the payment. gift cards to complete their purchase using their preferred payment method.
+Within this demo app, you can create links by specifying the amount.
+The shopper can choose to accept the links and complete the payment.

 ![Pay by Link Demo](paybylink-example/wwwroot/images/cardpaybylink.gif)